 “You been paying any attention lately?
 I just learned my whole life is a lie… I’ve always been a shoulder you could lean on.
 You’ve given me no time, no sympathy.
 Nothing.”

 (Wallace, Blast From The Past)

 Because it was possible; the reality is that the goal of Veronica Mars was actually within reach.
 Even at $2 million, the film could have gotten made.
 Sure, the extra $2+ million helped, but because of the setting, genre, time frame and the enthusiasm of those behind the project, it was 100% do-able.
-The fans out there scrambling for Joss Whedon to attempt the same thing with Firefly are missing the point: you could never make a sequel to Serenity for $5 million.
-It’s just not realistic.
-Veronica, however, was within the realm of possibility and rather than sit by, Rob Thomas and his team took a chance and it paid off.
+The fans out there scrambling for other beloved shows to get picked up again, but for them, a budget this size is just not realistic.
+Veronica, however, was within the realm of possibility and, rather than sit by, Rob Thomas and his team took a chance and it paid off.
 The time was right and this could, quite literally, be the starting point of a new branch of film and funding.